 Stay tuned for our next blog post, where I’ll give you my top tips for how to create high-quality, profitable bundles.
 In the meantime, do you have any questions about bundling items to sell via FBA?
 I would love to hear your thoughts in the comments below.

-I once thought that creating bundles was not a good use of time, but after I read The Book of Bundles: A Guide to Creating and Selling Bundles on Amazon by Anita Breeze, my mind was opened to the profit possibilities bundles offer Amazon sellers.
+I once thought that creating bundles was not a good use of time, but then I discovered the video course, Wholesale Bundle System.
+After taking that course, my mind was opened to the profit possibilities bundles offer Amazon sellers.

-In her book, Anita showed me why some bundles sell frequently and why some are duds.
-The book opened up my eyes on how to create professional looking photos without having to be a professional photographer.
-The Book of Bundles also showed me how to find the most relevant keywords customers are using to search for the bundle I want to sell.
+This course showed me why some bundles sell frequently and why some are duds.
+The videos opened up my eyes on how to create professional looking photos without having to be a professional photographer.
+The Wholesale Bundle System also showed me how to find the most relevant keywords customers are using to search for the bundle I want to sell.
+The course really does tell you exactly what you need to do to create and sell successful bundles.

-With step-by-step instructions for those who are new to bundling, as well as advanced tips for more seasoned bundlers, this book is filled with profitable strategies and suggestions on creating fast-selling bundles on Amazon.
-Anita even simplifies and explains the sometimes confusing step of getting UPC exemptions for bundles.
+With step-by-step instructions for those who are new to bundling, as well as advanced tips for more seasoned bundlers, this course is filled with profitable strategies and suggestions on creating fast-selling bundles on Amazon.
+They even simplify and explain the sometimes confusing step of getting UPC exemptions for bundles.